The College of Idaho seeks to provide an educational environment that is accessible to the needs of students with disabilities.

 The College provides reasonable services to enrolled students who have a documented permanent or temporary, physical, psychiatric, medical, learning, intellectual, or sensory disability that qualifies the student for accommodations under the Americans with Disabilities Act or section 504 of the Rehabilitation Act of 1973.

-The Office of Learning Support and Disability Services at The College of Idaho:
+The Department of Accessibility & Learning Excellence at The College of Idaho:

 - Seeks to ensure that all programs, services and facilities are accessible to students on a non-discriminatory basis.